DongDongZh/liri-node-app/README.md

 By default, if there is no movie provided,  the program will output data for the movie 'Mr. Nobody'.

-Example command line: node liri.js movie-this avatar
+**Example command line: node liri.js movie-this avatar**

 `4.node liri.js do-what-it-says`
 This will read the text inside of random.txt and use it to call one of LIRI's commands.
 By default, the command is `spotify-this,"I Want it That Way"`.

-But you can change the command and value by editing text inside of the random.txt file.
+You can change the command and value by editing text inside of the random.txt file.

 ## One more thing...
 Every command you type in, the program will log the data to a .txt file called `log.txt`.
 It will serve as a log of all your past commands.